louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Risks of infectious diseases in newborns exposed to alternative perinatal practices [^f6f57469].
 Pediatrics (2022).
 High credibility.

-Delayed bathing—World Health Organization (WHO) recommendations and observed benefits: Delayed bathing is the practice of not performing the first bath for several hours after birth.
+Delayed bathing — World Health Organization (WHO) recommendations and observed benefits: Delayed bathing is the practice of not performing the first bath for several hours after birth.
 The World Health Organization (WHO) recommends that bathing be delayed until after 24 hours after birth, and if cultural reasons prohibit this 24-hour delay, then the delay should be a minimum of 6 hours.
 Outside of a general recommendation for delayed bathing, no other organizations apart from the WHO have explicit recommendations on timing, and the optimal time for delaying bathing is not clear.
 The most-often cited benefit of delayed bathing is increased rates of breastfeeding, which has been observed in several retrospective studies.

 ---

 ### The epidemiology and treatment of anal fissures in a population-based cohort [^b402166c].
 BMC Gastroenterology (2014).
 Low credibility.

 Table 4
 Type of medication prescribed at time of initial diagnosis*

 *Results from 179 patients with medical record abstraction.

 Documentation of recommendations for non-prescription (over-the-counter) medications was recorded in the medical records of 65 patients (36.3%) either on the initial visit or during follow-up (Table 5).
 The majority (119 patients; 66.5%) of those abstracted also had non-medication recommendations such as sitz baths, dietary modifications, and adequate fluid intake.

 Table 5
 Over-the-counter (OTC) medications and non-medication treatments recommended at any time during the study period*

 *Results from 179 patients with medical record abstraction.